Raviseven07/TokenInfo/README.md

 9. Buy Tax
 10. Sell Tax

-Social Information is not here, We don't even need that
+Social Information for the token is not here, We don't even need that

-What needs to be done Further :
+## What needs to be done Further :

 models_tokenevent tables has new BSC coins with info :
 1. token0 (the contract address of the token)